 In the Monetization & Pricing whiteboard, I collected and organized all the pricing knowledge I learned, including pricing strategies, measuring pricing effectiveness, optimizing pricing, etc. I also organized all my thoughts on pricing during the Closed Alpha and Open Beta stages of the product in this whiteboard.
 Whenever the company enters the next stage, I can think about how to adjust the pricing strategy based on the knowledge in this whiteboard.

-When the research on Retention, Acquisition, and Monetization whiteboards came to an end, I created two whiteboards called Company Growth Strategy and Company Competition Strategy.
+When the research on Retention, Acquisition, and Monetization whiteboards came to an end, I created two whiteboards called Company Growth Strategy and Company Business Strategy.

 After creating the Company Growth Strategy whiteboard, the first thing I did was to put all the important concepts shared by YC and investors, as well as all the growth strategies we have used in the past year and a half, into this whiteboard.
 I divided user growth into different stages: 1-10 paying users, 10-100 paying users, 100-1000 paying users, 1000-10000 paying users, 10000-100000 paying users, and so on.
 I created a card for each stage, writing down the growth strategies we have adopted or plan to adopt in this stage, and the goals we need to achieve in key metrics.
 I also collected several benchmarks for these metrics in the market, allowing me to compare our current performance with these benchmarks and identify our strengths and weaknesses.

-In the Company Competition Strategy whiteboard, I have added many notes related to competition that I had written before.
-I also have a whiteboard named Reading Notes, where each sub-whiteboard represents a book I have read before.
+In the Company Business Strategy whiteboard, I have added many notes related to “Strategy” that I had written before.
+I also have a whiteboard named My Reading Notes, where each sub-whiteboard represents a book I have read before.
 For instance, Peter Thiel's Zero to One, Clayton Christensen's Innovator's Dilemma, and Sun Tzu's The Art of War each have their own whiteboard.
-I select all the cards related to competition from these whiteboards and reuse them on the Company Competition Strategy whiteboard to help me clearly see the commonalities and differences between the competition philosophies of great thinkers.
-Whenever we encounter new competitions, I refer back to this whiteboard to think about how to approach them.
+I select all the cards related to strategy from these whiteboards and reuse them on the Company Business Strategy whiteboard to help me clearly see the commonalities and differences between the philosophies of great thinkers.
+Whenever we enter a new stage or encounter new competitions, I refer back to this whiteboard to think about how to approach them.

 Through this example, you will notice that when writing notes in Heptabase, you don't need to think about the hierarchical relationship between whiteboards at the beginning.
 You just need to develop your whiteboards according to your learning and research methods, and when the time comes, you will naturally organize related whiteboards into a better structure.
 In Heptabase, organizing the whiteboard structure is a continuous process, and it is not necessary to have a perfect structure from the beginning.